zostay/FormValidator-Tiny/README.md

 The API of this module is still under development and could change, but probably won't.

-There are lots for form validators, but this one aims to be the one that just one thing and does it well without involving anything else if it can.
+There are lots for form validators, but this one aims to be the one that just does one thing and does it well without involving anything else if it can.
 If you just need a small form validator without installing all of CPAN, this will do that.
 If you want to install all of CPAN and use a readable form validation spec syntax, I hope this will do that too.